 "Project Management Lite"

-A practical guide for beginners in project management, focused on basic skills.
+A practical guide for beginners in project management, focused on foundational execution discipline.

 "The Lean Startup"